 Adult Mosquito Monitoring

-Our contractor is required to monitor the presence of adult mosquitoes in 6 traps at various locations within the city.
+Our contractor is required to monitor the presence of adult mosquitoes in traps at various locations within the city.
 These traps are collected twice a week to verify the quantity, species, and sex of the mosquitoes.
-Information acquired from the traps allows the City of Batavia to determine the need to perform an aerial adulticide application to a specific area or throughout the city.
+Information acquired from the traps allows the City of Batavia to determine the need to spray an application to a specific area or throughout the city.

-In addition, after a heavy rain event occurs, our contractor may suggest a citywide adulticide treatment.
+In addition, after heavy rain, the contractor may suggest a citywide spray.
 This treatment would be done just after the major hatch, which typically occurs 7-14 days after the rain event.
-The presence of a mosquito carrying the West Nile Virus could also prompt a citywide aerial adulticide application.
+The presence of a mosquito carrying the West Nile Virus could also prompt a citywide aerial spray.